 - Inform, interpret, and entertain their viewers through accurate and factual reports, where information has been thoroughly gathered and verified;

 - Serve as an educational laboratory experience for those on staff;

-	- Be accurate, fair, and impartial in its coverage of issues that affect the school community;
+- Be accurate, fair and impartial in its coverage of issues in all aspects of coverage.

 - Not avoid publishing a story solely on the basis of possible dissent or controversy;